SynexWorkshop/SynexHybridPublic/README.md

 # Synex Hybrid (Public)
 Synex is a hybird client based on EaglerForge 1.8.
 This is the publicly downloadable version.
+Currently in beta testing.

 ---